pac4j/vertx-pac4j/README.md

 ### Vert.x version compatibility
 For vert.x 2 and previous use vertx-pac4j 1.1.x

-For vert.x 3 and subsequent use vertx-pac4j 2.0.x
+For vert.x 3 and subsequent use vertx-pac4j 2.0.x.
+Please note that vertx-pac4j 2.0.x is currently work in progress and
+the codebase should be treated with caution at present.
+In addition, many parts of this README are yet to be updated for vert.x 3 and vertx-pac4j 2.0.x.
+This will be updated over the coming days

 ### Supported authentication methods